m1nus-dev/m1nforum/readme.md

 ### Odd Info

-* This uses an html file and string parsing for a custom view engine
-* The template is copied to the bin folder on build of the soluution - old school with a build event and a .cmd file.
+* The domain management stuff is weird.
+You have to be an admin in a domain to edit domains?  todo:  fix this

 ## Help